ST1LLWATER/Invoice-App/README.md

 - [x] Search by amount of invoice (totalAmount field).

-  - [x] Partially Matched Search By Amount (Total Amount & Amount in Account Array Both!)
+  - [x] Partially Matched Search By Both Amount in Account Array & Total Amount
   - [x] Searching 200 also returns invocies with 2000, 20001.
   - [x] Searching 200.00 matches 200.
   - [x] Searching by fractions is possible too like 200.50.
 (Covered Edge Case Created For Matching 200.00 with 200)